-This page features a 1992 documentary about Radio Caroline and a few music programmes and some of the media coverage.
+This page features our 1992 documentary about Radio Caroline, a few music programmes and some of the media coverage.

 Edited highlights from our listener comment line, as sent to Members of Parliament and the government.
-Far more closedown opinions are contained in the final Radiofax programe of 30th September 1992.
+Even more closedown opinions are contained in the final Radiofax programe of 30th September 1992.

 Duration: 16 minutes

 Brian Greene ended a March 2008 podcast with this tribute to Radiofax, including an an extract from Sparks M28:

 Transcript: "And finally on the programme, back in the studio, isn't it so much quieter and isn't the noise a lot less?
 It's wonderful.

 We head back to the early 1990s and a very unusual broadcast experiment that had short wave radio broadcasting from Donegal; from the Highlands of Donegal came Radiofax.

 You can catch them at radiofax.org and here is a little snippet of one of their programmes.
 All programmes are available for download from their own website.
 From me, till we meet again on the podcast, goodbye."
 Music: Sparks theme "Hello, I'm Andy Burnham.
 Welcome to Sparks.
 This week... "

 The Listener's Guide 1999 by Bob Ellis lamented the loss of Radiofax:

 Eddie Caffrey recalls the Radiofax Automated Frequency Change Transmitter - TRANSCRIPT